IBM/MAX-Image-Segmenter-Web-App/README.md

 #### 2. Experiment with the API (Optional)

-The API server automatically generates an interactive Swagger documentation page.
+The microservice automatically generates an interactive Swagger API documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

 ### Step 2: Start the Web App